rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 az ml experiment submit -c docker-python iris_sklearn.py
 ```

 This runs a single training experiment.
-If we are doing this for the first time, then prior to running the experiment Workbench will create a docker image for us, which will take a few minutes.
+If we are doing this for the first time, then prior to running the experiment the command creates a docker image, which takes a few minutes.
 Once the image is ready, as long as we use the same image, we can run experiments on it quickly and without the initial delay.

 ## Running multiple experiments